Apply by Aug. 10 to start classes Aug. 31! Start your no-fee application today.

 Graduate ready to meet initial social work licensure requirements.
 Fellowships and scholarships available.

-Merrimack’s CSWE-accredited, two-year graduate degree in social work is designed to prepare you to be an agent of positive change and transform the society in which you live.
+Merrimack’s CSWE-accredited graduate degree in social work is designed to prepare you to be an agent of positive change and transform the society in which you live.

 Quick facts: